-I love pre-fermented granola for breakfast.
-It’s quick, healthy and filling, with a deliciously crunchy taste that pairs nicely with fresh fruit and milk kefir (my preferred way to eat it).
+We eat fermented granola for breakfast nearly every day.
+It’s quick, healthy, and filling, with a deliciously crunchy taste that pairs nicely with fresh fruit (our preferred way to eat it).
 Use your favorite culture: sourdough starter, yogurt, or kombucha!

-The best part of making your own granola is that you can mix it up in all sorts of different ways!
+The best part of making your own granola is that you can mix in all sorts of different flavors!
 Here are a few suggestions:

 - Substitute up to 2 cups of the oats with rolled spelt, rye, or barley.
 (Don’t do this if you’re GF).

 - After cooking, mix store-bought cereal into granola to make it less dense.
-Try mixing in crispy rice puffs or cereal flakes at a ratio of 1 part granola to 2 parts cereal.
+Try mixing in cereal flakes, crispy rice, or whatever you enjoy!

-- Add flax seeds, sesame seeds, hemp hearts, pumpkin seeds or chia seeds after the granola has cooked for some healthy omega fats and added fiber.
+- Add flax seeds, sesame seeds, hemp hearts, coconut flakes, or chia seeds after the granola has cooked for some healthy omega fats and added fiber.

-- Adding dried fruits after cooking is a great way to naturally sweeten granola.
+- Adding dried fruits is a great way to naturally sweeten granola.

-Fermenting granola before cooking is a great way to make a crunchy, toasted granola without using any additional sweetener.
+Fermenting granola before cooking is a great way to make crunchy, toasted granola without using any additional sweetener.
 It is a healthy and nutritious way to start your day.
 Use your favorite culture, sourdough starter, kombucha, or yogurt!

 - Prep Time: 15 minutes